Top of the page

-Abnormal uterine bleeding (AUB) is irregular bleeding from the uterus that is longer or heavier than usual or does not occur at your regular time.
-Sometimes it's because of changes in hormone levels or growths in the uterus such as fibroids or polyps.
-Sometimes a cause can't be found.
+Abnormal uterine bleeding is irregular bleeding from the uterus that is longer or heavier than usual or does not occur at your regular time.
+Sometimes it is caused by changes in hormone levels.
+It can also be caused by growths in the uterus, such as fibroids or polyps.
+Sometimes a cause cannot be found.

 You may have heavy bleeding when you are not expecting your period.
 Your doctor may suggest a pregnancy test, if you think you are pregnant.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse call line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if: